nithril/nithril.github.io/_posts/2015-06-28-continuous-release.markdown

 ## Build Number

 To fix the version I will use the build number for three reasons:

-* We could simply remove the SNAPSHOT qualifier and deploy the release.
-It is a best practice to deploy only once a release version.
+* It is a best practice to deploy only once a release version.
-* A build number relates to an information with a meaning (jenkins build number, SCM revision...).
+* A build number relates to a meaningful information (jenkins build number, SCM revision...).
 * It is not always possible to use the incremental or minor part of the version to do continuous release.

 ## Fixing the version

-Before compilation we fix the version
+Before compilation we fix the version using the `versions:set` goal:

 {% highlight bash linenos %}
 mvn build-helper:parse-version versions:set -DnewVersion=${parsedVersion.majorVersion}.${parsedVersion.minorVersion}.${parsedVersion.incrementalVersion}-${BUILD_NUMBER}
 {% endhighlight %}

 Where [BUILD_NUMBER](http://www.mojohaus.org/versions-maven-plugin/version-rules.html) can be a number coming from the SCM or the Jenkins Job build number.
 A build must have a BUILD_NUMBER greater than the previous builds.

+`build-helper:parse-version` is a convenient method to extract the version component.

 Application and Dependency versions are now fixed.